Friday, May 27, 2016

 By this time, Lord Spencer was involved with Raine, Countess of Dartmouth, a relationship that did not endear her to Johnnie's children.
 They married in July 1976.

-Diana was never a full time resident at Althorp.
+Diana was never a full-time resident at Althorp.
 In the mid-1970s, she spent most of each year at boarding school.
 Holidays were divided between her parents' homes, and with friends in Norfolk.
 After a brief stay at a finishing school in Switzerland, Diana and two girlfriends, moved into her mother's Cadogan Square flat.
-She worked at several low paying jobs as a part time nanny and a part time assistant at the Young England Kindergarten.
+She worked at several low-paying jobs as a part-time nanny and a part-time assistant at the Young England Kindergarten.
 (Diana's education was limited, and she left her finishing school before completing the program.
 She was never expected to have a career, and her parents hoped for a good marriage.)

-Contrary to what is being touted in the upcoming NBC piece, Althorp has been open to the public for several decades.
-It was first opened in 1953 by the present Earl's grandfather, Albert, the 7th Earl, for a tax mitigation.
+Contrary to what was touted in the upcoming NBC piece, Althorp has been open to the public for several decades.
+It was first opened in 1953 by the present Earl's grandfather, Albert, the 7th Earl, for tax mitigation.
 His heir, Johnnie, continued and expanded the opening of the estate.
 During his tenure, the 8th Earl sold off more than 20% of the furnishings and eleven Van Dyke paintings.
 Another bone of contention between the children and their father was Raine's redecoration scheme.

 Lord and Lady Spencer often welcomed the tourists, and sometimes even manned the cash register at the stately home's gift shop.